The Vindicator (film): Plot

-Carl Lehman (David McIlwraith) is a scientist working on a next-generation space suit for the ARC corporation in a high-tech secret lab, run by the sinister Alex Whyte (Richard Cox).
+Carl Lehman is a scientist working on a next-generation space suit for the ARC corporation in a high-tech secret lab, run by the sinister Alex Whyte.
 One of the projects being developed for the space suit, the "rage program" is software that can take over the brain of the user when attacked to destroy the attacker.
 One day, Alex Whyte is performing test trials of the software on monkeys.
 Alex, out of curiosity, has the rage factor turned up beyond safe levels, killing the monkey.

 After Carl confronts Whyte about suspicious funding cuts, Whyte sends his employee Massey to rig an explosion in Carl's lab, killing him and disguising the death as a lab accident.

-ARC informs Carl's pregnant wife Lauren (Teri Austin) and daughter Catherine (Catherine Disher) that Carl has died.
+ARC informs Carl's pregnant wife Lauren and daughter Catherine that Carl has died.
 In reality, Whyte is keeping Carl's charred body in a suspension tank filled with oxygenating fluid that keeps his brain functioning.
 Using Carl's space suit and ARC's cutting-edge prosthetics technology, they build Carl a cyborg body and dub him "Project Frankenstein."
-The rage program is also installed, with a remote control unit acting as a safeguard.
-The reanimation initially fails, so researcher Gail Vernon (Lynda Mason Green) disassembles the suit.
+The rage program is also installed with a remote control unit acting as a safeguard.
+The reanimation initially fails, so researcher Gail Vernon disassembles the suit.
 After the remote control unit is removed, a short circuit causes Carl to suddenly come back to life.
 When Gail tries to reinstall his control unit, Carl pushes her away.
 She falls onto a control panel, which releases all of the lab monkeys.
 They attack Gail in a rage and kill her.

 Carl sneaks out of the building and stows away on a garbage truck, which drops him into an incinerator.
 His flight suit is burned away, revealing the cybernetic prosthetics underneath.
 However, thanks to his immense strength, he is able to break out and heads for his residence.
 On the way, some street thugs chase him into an alley.
 When they attack him, his suit activates and sends him into a rage.
 He brutally overpowers and kills all of them.
 Realizing that the rage program forbids close contact with people, Carl talks to his wife from outside their house using radio signals and a faulty synthesizer in their living room.